How to pay an outstanding balance

 Credit card-One time payment

-When visiting the savings section of the app with an outstanding balance, you'll also have the option to pay by credit card.
+When opening the app and tapping the banner at the top screen, you will also have the option to pay by credit card.

 When you pay a balance by credit card we charge a fee of $0.30 + 2.9% of the outstanding balance.
 For example, if you pay a balance of $50 with a credit card we will charge a fee of $.30 plus $1.45 for a total fee of $1.75.